rhondabacher/LiverSpatialCompare/README.md

 This repository contains

-1. Code to reproduce the analyses and figures in "Reproducibility across single-cell RNA-seq protocols for spatial ordering analysise".
+1. Code to reproduce the analyses and figures in "Reproducibility across single-cell RNA-seq protocols for spatial ordering analysis".
 This includes all preprocessing steps and the generation of figures in the main text and supplement.

     * Full-length dataset is available at GSE116140, processed data is included as a supplement to the manuscript.
     * Download UMI dataset summary NIHMS70855-supplement-Supplementary_Table_3.xlsx and counts NIHMS70855-supplement-Supplementary_Table_1.zip from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5321580/